 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's trade accounts receivable.
 The Company's cash and accounts receivable are exposed to credit risk.
+As at March 31, 2025, the Company had two major customers whose balances were greater than 10% of total trade receivables and each customer accounting approximately for \$1,399 and \$362 (June 30, 2024 - \$2,132).
+The Company is exposed to credit concentration risk by holding cash.
 The risk for cash is mitigated by holding these instruments with highly rated financial institutions.
 The Company provides credit to its customers in the normal course of business and has mitigated this risk by managing and monitoring the underlying business relationships.
-As at December 31, 2024, the Company is exposed to credit risk in the amount of the carrying amount of the Company's cash and accounts receivable.
-As of December 31, 2024, the maximum credit risk for the Company was approximately \$6,158 (June 2024 - \$7,148).
+As at March 31, 2025, the Company is exposed to credit risk in the amount of the carrying amount of the Company's cash and accounts receivable.